Cybersecurity Assessment for Hamilton Businesses

 Hamilton’s manufacturing and healthcare sectors are high-value targets

-Hamilton’s 500+ manufacturing, healthcare, logistics, and professional services companies face specific risks.
+Hamilton’s 500+ manufacturing, healthcare, logistics, and professional services companies face specific risks that ongoing cybersecurity in Hamilton must address.
 A cybersecurity assessment covering 24/7 monitoring and CIS v8.1 helps identify the 12-15 critical gaps most organizations miss, accounting for operational technology, private-sector PIPEDA obligations, and Ontario’s PHIPA requirements for health information custodians.

 Fusion’s assessment maps your environment against CIS Controls v8.1.
 It produces a prioritized remediation roadmap that tells you what to fix first and what it’ll cost.
 Most Hamilton businesses we assess have at least 3 critical gaps they didn’t know about.